senacor/InnoLabFacebookMessenger/docs/bare_metal/README.md

 ## Test and debug

-1. Go to your Facebook page and start chatting by `Edit the Botton on Your Page`, choose `Use our Messenger Bot`, then hover the botton and click on `Test Button`
+1. Go to your Facebook page and start chatting by `Edit the Botton on Your Page`, choose `Use our Messenger Bot`, then hover the button and click on `Test Button`
 ![Edit the button](./edit_button.png)
 ![Use your bot](./use_bot.png)
 2. Be happy to see everything works as expected
 3. If you want to see your application's logs, go to your AWS web console and navigate to CloudWatch -> Logs -> *your application* and see logs

+## Implementation Details

+See [Facebook chatbot basics](../fb_chatbot_basics) for more detailed information about request flow, verify token and message integrity.